 By now, you’ve covered almost all your company-related aspects, your customers, and your competitors as well.
 It’s time to talk about how you’re going to reach your customers and drive traffic to your eCommerce website.

 The marketing plan describes the planned promotion strategies, business growth strategies, pricing strategies, sales strategy, and how much can you afford to spend on your marketing efforts.
-In order to come up with a well-defined marketing strategy, you need to deeply know your customer inside out.
+To come up with a well-defined marketing strategy, you need to deeply know your customer inside out.

 It’s important to keep in mind that every potential customer is different, and there are many organic and paid marketing techniques that you can use to reach each of them.
 From SEO, social media, content marketing, email marketing to influencers, these proven techniques will surely acquire customers and drive traffic to your online store.

 So, this stage is all about defining: